Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 Civil unrest/Political tension

-After presidential elections in December 2016 the outgoing president refused to cede power.
-In January 2017 the Economic Community of West African States (ECOWAS) deployed military forces to The Gambia to facilitate a transfer of power to President Barrow.
-The situation has stabilised, though ECOWAS military forces remain in the country.
+In January 2017 the Economic Community of West African States (ECOWAS) deployed military forces to The Gambia to facilitate a transfer of power to newly elected President Barrow.
+While the situation has since stabilised, there is a heightened security presence in the capital, Banjul and in other parts of the country.

 Remain vigilant, and avoid all protests, rallies and demonstrations as they may turn violent at short notice.
 Monitor local media reports for latest developments and follow any instructions issued by local authorities.